spencerericfong/spencerericfong.github.io/index.md

 layout: home
 ---

 Hello there!
 Welcome to my site.
-This is the place where you can find my projects and other coding experiences, along with a bunch of extra things, such as my hobbies and interests and all that fun stuff.

-I hope that this site will help you to learn more about who I am and the kinds of things I'm interested in.
+I hope that by taking a look around, you'll be able to learn more about me, and the different kinds of things I'm interested in and can bring to the table.
 Have a good time, and thank you so much for visiting!